 8.)
 Staten Island

-Firstly, you don’t need to pay to get to Staten Island; like, at all!
+Firstly, you don’t need to pay to get to Staten Island at all!
 You see, you can visit Staten Island on the free Staten Island commuter ferry, which departs every half hour from Whitehall Terminal.

 Also, you can pop over to the pretty quaint National Lighthouse Museum whilst you’re here.
-Though be warned, you might find this a little tedious if you’re not into marine history or lighthouses! 😉
+Be warned, you might find this a little tedious if you’re not into marine history or lighthouses!

 9.)
 The Bronx

 The Bronx has something of a checkered reputation to explore as a visitor.
-That being said, there are some gems to be found in this area of New York.
+That being said, there are some gems in this area of New York.

 You see, Arthur Avenue is said to be the genuine real Little Italy of New York, with quite a few Italian eateries to visit.
-Buy some typical Italian cuisine (With a NY twist of course) from the renowned restaurants that line East 187th Street and Arthur Avenue.
-Enzo’s is a totally yummy spot, especially for their pork braciola.
+Buy some typical Italian cuisine (With a NY twist) from the renowned restaurants that line East 187th Street and Arthur Avenue.
+Enzo’s is a totally yummy spot, especially for its pork braciola.
 Just be prepared to be so stuffed.

-If you want a more relaxing day, you should try out the New York Botanical Garden.
-It hosts special exhibitions, lessons and seasonal programs offer an ever-changing landscape to explore and marvel at the beauty of nature, all within the City.
-Oh, and make a trip on a Wednesday, when the entry is free.
+If you want a more relaxing day, you should try the New York Botanical Garden.
+It hosts special exhibitions, lessons, and seasonal programs, offering an ever-changing landscape to explore and marvel at nature’s beauty, all within the City.
+Oh, and make a trip on a Wednesday, when entry is free.

-Just like in Queens, the Bronx is home to an amazing baseball team; The Yankees.
+Just like in Queens, the Bronx is home to an amazing baseball team: the Yankees.
 Head here to see some baseball stars make history!
 If you are a super Yankees geek, head to their museum and leave feeling like a baseball pro!
 Though, be warned, the games last for a long time!
 I ended up leaving after a few hours watching.
-Still, a great experience!
+Still, it was a great experience!

 10.)
 Queens